obriante/sun-harvester/README.md

 ### NOTE

-<b style='color:red'> The module is under development.</b>
+### The module is under development.

 ### Citations

 If you use this ns-3 model for accademic purpose, authors appreciate if you cite:

 <strong>G. Benigno, O. Briante, and G. Ruggeri, “A sun energy harvester model for the network simulator 3 (ns-3),” in SWANSITY 2015 - 2nd Workshop on Smart Wireless Access Networks for Smart cITY (IEEE SECON Workshop) (SWANSITY 2015), Seattle, USA, Jun.
-2015.<strong>
+2015.</strong>

 ## Model Assumption